-Infill development and extensions along a row of established terraced or semi-detached buildings, however, should respect the existing regularity of the building frontage. a variety of
+Infill development and extensions along a row of established terraced or semi-detached buildings, however, should respect the existing regularity of the building frontage.

-plot widths and facade depth should be

-considered during the design process to create

-an attractive rural character.
+In most new developments, a variety of plot widths and facade depth should be considered during the design process to create an attractive rural character.